timpohlmann/AssignmentsCISC187-w2-restofclass/week13/SpaceConstraints.md

 }
 ```
 **Response**:
+The space complexity for this example is O(n^2) because of the fact that we are pairing the element in an array with every other element in it.
 ## Task 2: Following is a function that reverses an array.
 Describe its space complexity in terms of Big O:
 ```
 function reverse(array) {